Ignorance is BLIS!

 - Grumpy Gamer

 - The mountaintop cave from which spurts the wisdom of games industry guru and noted crank Ron Gilbert.
-(Ron also takes a break from crankiness and gurudom to host this website, for which we thank him.)

 - Travelers can view the elaborate factory in which missing children toil ceaselessly to breathe life into the brutal whims of notorious game designer Tim Schafer.
 Tours are available but dangerous.